BIDData/BIDData.github.io/datascience-fa14/setup.md

 ### Software installed in the VM

-The virtual machine image we supplied is setup using [this script](https://github.com/woggle/datascience-vm-scripts/blob/master/post-build-script.sh), which should also work on a Ubuntu-like system (but this is not supported by the course staff).
+The virtual machine image we supplied is setup using [this script](https://github.com/woggle/datascience-vm-scripts/blob/master/post-build-script.sh), which should also work on a Ubuntu-like system (but this is not supported by the course staff, so use it _at your own risk_).
 The notable pieces of software this installs are:

 *   [ipython](http://ipython.org/)
 *   [pandas](http://pandas.pydata.org/)